Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

 Web developers can also receive training and keep up to date with changes in the sector by attending conferences, workshops, training camps and meet ups.
 There are events for almost every web development language, framework and technology, and most employers encourage you to attend relevant events.

 More formal professional qualifications can be obtained from the BCS (The Chartered Institute for IT), including certifications in:

-- agile development;
+- agile development

-- information security;
+- information security

-- software testing;
+- software testing

-- solution development and architecture;
+- solution development and architecture

 - IT management.

-The next step can be to a senior or even board-level position, for example chief technical officer (CTO) or technology vice president.
+After this, you could move into a senior or even board-level position, for example chief technical officer (CTO) or technology vice president.